-Ahead of the application submissions, the project team is assessing the wider planning impact of the plans on the surrounding residential streets.
+Ahead of any planning application submission, the project team will assess the wider planning impact of the plans on the surrounding residential streets.
 These considerations include:

 - A heavy goods vehicle (HGV) restriction strategy to introduce highway weight limits to prevent HGV vehicles using the surrounding residential roads.